coq-tactician/coq-tactician.github.io/content/changelog/index.en.md

 - The `search` tactic has been renamed to `synth` to avoid confusion with Coq's internal `Search` command.
   (The `Suggest` command remains the same.)
-- Starting from Coq v8.17, the standard library has been split from Coq's core into the packages `coq-core` and `coq-stdlib`.
-The Tactician package now depends only `coq-core`.
+- Starting from Coq v8.17, the standard library has been split from Coq's core, resulting in the packages `coq-core` and `coq-stdlib`.
+The `coq-tactician` package now depends only `coq-core`.
 This allows Tactician to instrument `coq-stdlib` while it is being installed in order to learn from it, obviating the need for the `coq-tactician-stdlib` package.
 (See the [manual](https://coq-tactician.github.io/manual/) for further instructions.)
 - In the past years, the landscape of available Coq editors has changed significantly.
 The support for the various editors is as follows:
   + Coqide: Fully supported.
   + Emacs with Proof General: Fully supported.
   + Coq-lsp: Partially supported.
-Tactician can be loaded through `From Tactician Require Import Ltac1`,
-  + but support for injecting Tactician through `tactician exec code` is unavailable.
+Tactician can be loaded through `From Tactician Require Import Ltac1`, but support for injecting Tactician through launching VsCode with `tactician exec code` is unavailable.
   + VsCoq Legacy: Supported.
-Support for launching through `tactician exec code` is available starting Coq v8.12.
+Support for launching VsCode through `tactician exec code` is available starting Coq v8.12.
   + VsCoq 2.0: Currently incompatible with Tactician.

   If you encounter any issues with these editors, please open an [issue](https://github.com/coq-tactician/coq-tactician/issues).
 - Tactician is now fully open source under the MIT license.
 As such, this is an invitation for other researchers